Browsed by

 FBC Walk, Coyote Hills, 2018

 I am a member of a Facebook group named the Fremont Birding Circle.
-Lead by local expert Jerry Ting, we participate in monthly bird walks around the Fremont area.
+Led by local expert Jerry Ting, we participate in monthly bird walks around the Fremont area.
 For the month of December, we visited Coyote Hills Regional Park and explored No Name Trail down its long stretch into the bay.
 It is a beautiful trail that gives hikers a close-up look at various waterfowl, gulls, terns, sandpipers, and more.

 Dunlin, 2018